Pronunciation of 'Helicobacter pylori'

 English (United States)

-A type of bacteria that infects the stomach lining, often causing ulcers and gastritis.
+A type of spiral-shaped bacteria that infects the stomach lining and is associated with ulcers and gastritis.